tomokr/what_to_bring/README.md

-# shopping_list
+# what to bring
-Shopping list - React project
+What to bring - React project
 https://tomokr.github.io/shopping_list/